 In many regions particular frequencies have already been allotted for particular functions such as, for instance, aerodrome or approach control.
 The plan does not make such allotments (except as provided for in 4.1.1.1), such action being taken regionally if considered desirable.

-The frequencies in the frequency band 117.975 – 137.000 MHz for use in the aeronautical mobile (R) service shall be selected from the lists in 4.1.6.1.1.
+The frequencies in the frequency band 117.975 – 137.000 MHz for use in the aeronautical mobile (R) service and the aeronautical mobile satellite (R) service shall be selected from the lists in 4.1.6.1.1.

 Note 1.— The frequencies 136.500 – 136.975 MHz inclusive are not available for assignment to channels of less than 25 kHz width.